johnpetersa19/Egghead/README.md

 combination to run the project after opening it in GNOME builder.
 You can also use the <kbd>▶</kbd> button at the top.
  <!-- markdownlint-enable no-inline-html -->

+ ## Translation

+ The quiz is sourced from [Open Trivia Database](https://opentdb.com/) in English.
+ Therefore, I don't think it makes sense to translate the app.

 ## License